Public exposure sites in Victoria

 Risk locations will remain on the list for 14 days from the most recent exposure.

 Tier 3 exposure sites

-The venues listed by the New Zealand Government under ‘April airport case’ are considered Tier 2 exposure sites.
-If you visited any of these venues during the relevant times please get tested, isolate until you receive a negative result and contact the Victorian Department of Health on and dial 0.
-These venues are updated as new information is received so please check back regularly.
+The venues listed with the health advice of 'Casual contact' are considered Tier 2 exposure sites.
+If you visited any of these venues during the relevant times please get tested immediately and isolate until you receive a negative result.

 Victoria has declared a number of these sites as Tier 1 exposure sites.
 See below for a list.
 If you are currently in Victoria and have been to a Tier 1 exposure site you must immediately contact the Victorian Department of Health at and quarantine for 14 days.